 (3) “Full purchase price” means the actual cost paid by the consumer, including all collateral charges, less a reasonable allowance for use; and

-(A) “Reasonable allowance for use” means that amount directly attributable to use by a consumer prior to such consumer’s first report of the nonconformity to the manufacturer, agent or dealer and during any subsequent period when the vehicle is not out of service by reason of repair, plus a reasonable amount for any damage not attributable to normal wear.
+(A) “Reasonable allowance for use” means that amount directly attributable to use by a consumer prior to the consumer’s first report of the nonconformity to the manufacturer, agent or dealer and during any subsequent period when the vehicle is not out of service by reason of repair, plus a reasonable amount for any damage not attributable to normal wear;

-(B) A reasonable allowance for use shall not exceed one half (1/2) of the amount allowed per mile by the internal revenue service, as provided by regulation, revenue procedure or revenue ruling promulgated pursuant to 162 of the Internal Revenue Code, for use of a personal vehicle for business purposes, plus an amount to account for any loss to the fair market value of the vehicle resulting from damage beyond normal wear and tear, unless the damage resulted from nonconformity to an express warranty.
+(B) A reasonable allowance for use shall not exceed one-half ( ½ ) of the amount allowed per mile by the internal revenue service, as provided by regulation, revenue procedure or revenue ruling promulgated pursuant to § 162 of the Internal Revenue Code (26 U.S.C. § 162), for use of a personal vehicle for business purposes, plus an amount to account for any loss to the fair market value of the vehicle resulting from damage beyond normal wear and tear, unless the damage resulted from nonconformity to an express warranty.

-(c) Refunds shall be made to the consumer, and lien holder, if any, as their interests appear.
-The provisions of this section shall not affect the interests of a lien holder; unless the lien holder consents to the replacement of the lien with a corresponding lien on the vehicle accepted by the consumer in exchange for the vehicle having a nonconformity, the lien holder shall be paid in full the amount due on the lien, including interest and other charges, before an exchange of automobiles or a refund to the consumer is made.
+(c) Refunds shall be made to the consumer, and lienholder, if any, as their interests appear.
+This section shall not affect the interests of a lienholder; unless the lienholder consents to the replacement of the lien with a corresponding lien on the vehicle accepted by the consumer in exchange for the vehicle having a nonconformity, the lienholder shall be paid in full the amount due on the lien, including interest and other charges, before an exchange of automobiles or a refund to the consumer is made.

-(d) In instances where a vehicle which was financed by the manufacturer or its subsidiary or agent is replaced under the provisions of this section, the manufacturer, subsidiary or agent shall not require the consumer to enter into any refinancing agreement which would create any financial obligations upon such consumer beyond those imposed by the original financing agreement.
+(d) In instances where a vehicle that was financed by the manufacturer or its subsidiary or agent is replaced under this section, the manufacturer, subsidiary or agent shall not require the consumer to enter into any refinancing agreement that would create any financial obligations upon the consumer beyond those imposed by the original financing agreement.

-(e) It shall be an affirmative defense to any claim under this part:
+(e) It shall be an affirmative defense to any claim under this chapter that:

-(1) That an alleged nonconformity does not substantially impair a motor vehicle; or
+(1) An alleged nonconformity does not substantially impair a motor vehicle; or

-(2) That a nonconformity is the result of abuse, neglect or unauthorized modifications or alterations of a motor vehicle by a consumer.
+(2) A nonconformity is the result of abuse, neglect or unauthorized modifications or alterations of a motor vehicle by a consumer.